mimblewimble/grin-pm/financials/reports/funding_transparency_2021.md

 ### Disposable funds

-At the end of Dec 31 2021, the status of Grin's disposable funds were as follows:
+At the end of Dec 31 2021, the status of Grin OC's disposable funds were as follows:

 Currency | Amount | USD x-rate Dec 31 2021 | USD Equivalent | Wallet address(es)
 |---|---:|---:|---:|---|